matteo-luraghi/project-ds-2025/README.md

 - remember to provide CAUSAL consistency (reads influence writes in the same process)

 ## TODO
-- implement the physical data store in persistent memory
 - implement a quorum algo for reading values (and update wrong nodes)
 - implement a quorum algo for writing values
 - implement the client commands